nacular/doodle/README.md

 - Please see [issues](https://github.com/pusolito/doodle/issues) to share bugs you find, make feature requests, or just get help with your questions.
 - Don't hesitate to ⭐️ [star](https://github.com/pusolito/doodle) if you find this project useful.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/pusolito/doodle/LICENSE) for details.

-Copyright (c) Nicholas Eddy